 So the family was much more influenced by a Hartley upbringing, than a Sanderson one.

-So how could we find which Jonathan Sanderson was ‘ours’?
+So how did we determine which Jonathan Sanderson was ‘ours’?

 We began by noting all Jonathan Sandersons in the locality (Bradfield, connected villages and hamlets, Ecclesfield and Sheffield), who could have married in 1750.
 Eventually this list numbered about ten individuals, who we checked for other marriages, or death prior to 1750.

 The other relevant piece of information available, was that the previous Sanderson marriage in Bradfield registers had been between John Sanderson and Martha Bramhall 12th January 1748.
 They set up home at Haychatters /Hay/Heigh House, having five children before John’s death in 1764.
 John was also a cutler.
-Martha remarried, Joseph Hobson in 1763.
+Martha remarried, Joseph Hobson 5th July 1767.
 This seemed to mirror the lives of Jonathan and Mary.
 I wondered whether two brothers had married two sisters.